 When it makes the most sense

 - The property was acquired after January 19, 2025.
-100% bonus depreciation under the OBBBA makes Year 1 impact substantially larger.
+That's the cutoff for 100% bonus depreciation under the One Big Beautiful Bill Act, which makes the Year 1 impact substantially larger.

 - The property is furnished or recently renovated.
 More short-life assets mean more reclassification opportunity.